hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/kualastyle/via_webdriver.md

 **Variables:**

-*   `MODE = 'dev'`: A global variable that probably sets a mode for the application, potentially used for debugging or development.
+*   ``: A global variable that probably sets a mode for the application, potentially used for debugging or development.
 *   `d`: Represents the WebDriver instance extracted from the input `s`.
 *   `l`: Stores the locators for the 'category' page section.
 *   `list_products_in_category`: Stores the list of product URLs found on the page.